Instrumental variables system identification with $L^p$ consistency: Design of the estimator

 \begin{proposition}[Three-way integral] Let \(0 < a < b < \infty\) be constants.
 Let \(W>0\) be a real-valued random variable satisfying \(\probability\del{W \geq t} \leq \exp(-t^2/K^2)\) for some \(K > 0\).
 Then for all \(r \geq 1\), \(X\) defined by

-\end{proposition} \begin{proof} The full proof is given in \appendixref{sec:three-way-integral-proof}.
+\begin{after} for some absolute constant \(C > 0\). \end{after} \end{proposition} \begin{proof} The full proof is given in \appendixref{sec:three-way-integral-proof}.
 The idea is to truncate \(X\) into three regions based on the support of \(W\): a ``head'' where \(W\) is small, a ``tail'' where \(W\) is very large, and (our innovation) a ``body'' where \(W\) is large but not too large.
 In this region, the value of \(X\) transitions from \(1/a\) to \(1/b\).
 We integrate over this region using a ``layer cake'' Tonelli rearrangement to get a Gaussian integral. \end{proof}